Nathan Jurevicius: MTV Collaborations

 In 2007 Nathan Jurevicius was approached by MTV Canada to collaborate and create characters for their Summer 06 and Winter 07 campaigns, which were directed by filmmaker Anthony Scott Burns.
 Besides the Canadian cable market, the advertisements appeared on the giant MTV HD screen in Times Square and were also picked up in Poland and the U.K. The campaign won several awards at the 2008 Promax/BDA Advertising Awards including the Judges Choice Award for Art Direction & Design.

 Nathan's Fauna characters pulled in so many calls and emails to MTV Canada that the in-house creative team decided to repackage them as mobile wallpapers and create an online home for them.

-Building on the excitement further, five of the Fauna characters were released as a range of limited edition sculptures, each with their own extensive story to compliment the detailed designs and bold colors.
+Building on the excitement further, five of the Fauna characters were released as a range of limited edition sculptures, each with their own extensive story to complement the detailed designs and bold colors.

 One of the Fauna figures was adapted became a special prize at the MTV Latin America Awards.
 Part of the MTV Agents of Change initiative, the Chiuku award recognizes celebrities’ work who use their influence to contribute and develop social projects.

 Peleda

 In mid 2013 Nathan co-wrote and co-directed 'Peleda' with his brother Luke Jurevicius for the Australian Broadcasting Corporation.
 This action/adventure story based on Lithuanian mythology featured an immersive 3D online game and a short animated film that explains the mysteries of 'Peleda's' past.

 Peleda launched in late September 2013 and has since won an Australian Academy Award (AACTA) for Best Production Design in Television, two New York Kidscreen Awards including one for Best One-Off Television Special, and in 2015 was awarded China's Sichuan TV Gold Panda statue for Most Innovative Children Web-Based Animation.

-A 26 episode television series of the property, entitled Owl Riders, is currently in development at Vishus Productions, with co-producers Cheeky Little Media.
+A 26-episode television series of the property, entitled Owl Riders, is currently in development at Vishus Productions, with co-producers Cheeky Little Media.